ibm-cloud-docs/Cloudant/local/troubleshoot.md

 Check whether the elevated latencies are isolated to a particular account, database, or request type.

-*   Logs show that most requests go to one or a few databases
+*   Logs show that most requests go to one or a few databases.
-*   Have the same request type (such as the same HTTP method)
+*   Have the same request type (such as the same HTTP method).
-*   Have the same backend name
+*   Have the same backend name.

 #### Latencies for a specific database
 {: #latencies-for-a-specific-database}